How does Horizon Europe support biodiversity?

 - interconnecting biodiversity research and supporting policies

-The new EU missions, in particular the proposed mission on a climate-resilient Europe that aims to accelerate the systemic transformation, will also play an important role in testing, deploying and scaling up nature-based solutions and restoring biodiversity as core elements of this transformation.
+The EU missions, in particular the mission on adaptation to climate change that aims to accelerate the systemic transformation, will also play an important role in testing, deploying and scaling up nature-based solutions and restoring biodiversity as core elements of this transformation.

 How much will be spent?